How students can leverage the power of mentorship in nursing

 A person talking to a person Description automatically generated

-Mentorship is a powerful tool that nursing students can use to set them up for a long career.
+Mentorship is a powerful tool for nursing students to set them up for a long career.
 Mentoring relationships can be invaluable to new nurses as they navigate education requirements, clinical practice issues, and professional development opportunities.
 This article aims to equip nursing students with all the information and tips they need to start making the most of mentoring and becoming the best nurse they can be.

 Understanding mentorship